timescale/docs/promscale/installation/recomm-guide.md

 * `checkpoint_timeout=15min` - when a lot of data is ingested, increase the checkpoint timeout to reduce the input/output pressure.
-* `bgwriter_delay=10ms` - the background writer needs to be active to reduce the delay
+* `bgwriter_delay=10ms` - the background writer needs to be active to reduce delays.
 * `bgwriter_lru_maxpages=100000` - increase the number of pages a background writer handles to make it more efficient.
 * `max_wal_size=(around 25% of total disk volume)` - the checkpoint is triggered